jrbirchall/cips-ns/governance/bylaws.md

 “Officer” means an Officer of the Association; including the President, Vice President, Past President, Secretary and  Treasurer, or such other officers as the Board may approve from time to time.

 ##### 1.1.9	Certified Member
 “Certified Member” means a member of the Association in the Regular or Fellow membership class with the Certified Privilege.
-As defined in sections 2.4 and 2.5.2
+As defined in sections 2.4 and 2.5.2.

+##### 1.1.10	Proxy
+“proxy” means an authorization by means of which a member has appointed a proxyholder to attend and act on the member’s behalf at a meeting of the members.

 #### 1.2	Name
 The Association shall be known as the Canadian Information Processing Society of Nova Scotia / L’association Canadienne de l informatique de la Nouvelle Ecosse.